DivergentClouds/expanse/spec.md

 info("message")
 ```

-### Import
+## Import

-The `import` pseudo-macro allows you to include constants, variables and macros that are marked as
+The `import` keyword allows you to include constants, variables, and macros that are marked as
 `pub` from another file.
-It takes a single array of indeterminate length.
-The array must only
-contain characters.
-The result must then be assigned to a constant.
-To access the contents of an
+It is followed by an array consisting only of strings denoting the path to
+the file to import, relative to the current file.
+The array is then followed by the `as` keyword
+and the name to give the import.
+To access the definitions, write the name that the import was
-import, write the name of the constant followed by a period and then the name of variable, constant
+given followed by a period and then the name of the the variable, constant, or macro.
+When a file
-or macro.
+is imported, compile-time code in that file is run without writing anything to the output.

 ```
-const foo = import("bar")
-foo.baz
+import "foo" as bar
+bar.baz
 ```

 ## Comments